-- Make sure that there always are lifejackets and/or life preservers onboard for the whole crew and use them! - Always as minimum we strongly recommend using lifebelts/harness outside the cockpit when sailing or even motoring at night. - No persons are allowed on neither trampolines, wings nor floats when sailing offshore in strong wind conditions. - High tension/voltage cables.
-Mast height above sea level is approx. 15.5 metres/50 feet with no antennas. - For long offshore crossings we recommend carrying a life raft in case of fire. - For long-distance offshore sailing make/prepare a watertight bag with a bit of food, handheld VHF, knife, and necessary flayers in the smaller emergency locker under the SB side cabin window, that is also accessible from outside in case of capsize. - In case of capsize stay calmly inside the boat.
+- Always make sure that there are lifejackets and/or life preservers onboard for the whole crew and use them! - We strongly recommend using lifebelts as a minimum outside the cockpit when sailing or even motoring at night. - High tension/voltage cables.
+Mast height above sea level is approx. 15.5 meters/50 feet with no antennas.
+Also, when trailering or moving the boat with mast up on the trailer. - For long offshore crossings we recommend carrying a life raft in case of fire. - For long-distance offshore sailing we recommend a watertight bag with a bit of food, handheld VHF, knife, and necessary flares in the smaller emergency locker under the starboard side cabin window, that is also accessible from outside in case of capsize. - In case of capsize, stay calmly inside the boat.
 DO NOT try to dive out, as the risk of getting strangled in ropes hanging down in the water is too risky.
-You have easy access out via the emergency escape hatch in the aft cabin.
-Make sure to store cutting device (knife) inside and outside accessible. - By long distance sailing, make sure that all on board are aware of the above-mentioned procedures. - For long distance sailing, make sure to have up-to-date flayers and other safety devices, like Epirp etc. - For offshore sailing, store flares, knife, flash light, Epirp, handheld VHF, a bit of water, in the emergency compartment behind SB-sofa in main cabin.

-- Please be aware that the trampolines can be slippery when wet, and/or in cold conditions.
-Further, the trampolines are extra slippery when not pulled tight enough. - Never walk or be on the leeward trampoline, and/or on the leeward float when sailing upwind and beam reach in +8 knots true windspeed. - In strong wind conditions, we recommend staying on the center hull only.
+You have easy access out through the emergency escape hatch in the aft cabin. - We recommend storing cutting devices (knife) inside and outside, easily accessible in case og emergency. - For long distance sailing, make sure to have up-to-date flares and other safety devices, like EPIRB etc. - For offshore sailing, store flares, knife, flashlight, EPIRP, handheld VHF, a bit of water, in the emergency compartment behind starboard couch in main cabin. - Please be aware that the trampolines can be slippery when wet, and/or in cold conditions.
+Further, the trampolines are extra slippery when not pulled tight enough. - TNever walk or be on the leeward trampoline, and/or on the leeward float when sailing upwind and beam reach in +8 knots true windspeed.